Clicky

 Is Bottom Round Roast Very Tough?

-Bottom Round Roast is affordable so, yes, it can be pretty tough.
+Bottom Round Roast is affordable so that it can be pretty tough.
 I mean, it literally comes from the bottom of a cow, so that makes sense!
-But if you cook it properly, your Buttery Herb & Garlic Bottom Round Roast can be pretty tender and delicious.
+But if you cook it correctly, your Buttery Herb & Garlic Bottom Round Roast can be pretty tender and delicious.
 It won’t be as tender as a fillet, but close enough for what you pay for it!
-And contrary to what many people think, it’s actually full of flavor too.
+Contrary to what many people think, it’s also full of flavor.

-Note: It’s still worth investing in an electric knife (if you don’t have one) for slicing this roast as it’s still going to be a little be tougher than a more expensive roast.
+It’s still worth investing in an electric knife (if you don’t have one) for slicing this roast, as it’s still going to be a little tougher than a more expensive roast.

 Bottom Round Roast is One Of The Healthier Red Meats

 Bottom Round Roast is tough for a reason.
 The bottom end of a cow has less intramuscular fat because it’s highly exercised (those cows have been doing their glute activation work!).
-If you’re a fan of red meat but want to stay on the healthier side of things, this is a great option for you and your family.
+If you’re a fan of red meat but want to stay healthier, this is an excellent option for you and your family.

 red checkered tablecloth underneath a red skillet with Herb & Garlic Bottom Round Roast